Musta'arabi Jews

+Musta'arabi Jews (المستعربين al-Mustaʿribīn "Mozarabs"; מוּסְתערבים Mustaʿravim) were Arabic-speaking Jews (often with their own Judeo-Arabic varieties) who lived in the Middle East and North Africa (MENA) prior to the arrival and integration of the Sephardic Jews.

+Following the expulsion of Jews from Spain in 1492 and the persecution of Jews and Muslims by Manuel I of Portugal in 1497, Sephardic exiles moved into more hospitable regions of the Mediterranean Basin, and many settled among the Musta'arabim in MENA countries.
+They quickly developed a koineised Judeo-Spanish that they used amongst themselves.

-In many Arab countries, Sephardi immigrants and the established Musta'arabi communities maintained separate synagogues and separate religious rituals, but often had a common Chief Rabbinate.
-The general tendency, however, was for both the communities and their customs to amalgamate, adopting a mostly Sephardic liturgy.
-This pattern was found in most Musta'arabi communities in Arab countries.
-A typical example is in the history of the Jews in Syria.
+In many Arabic-speaking countries, Sephardim and the existing Musta'arabim maintained separate synagogues and religious rituals, but often shared a Chief Rabbi.
+However, the communities generally amalgamated halakhic norms, adopting mostly the nusach (liturgy) of the Sephardim (not to be confused with the much later Nusach Sefard, an Ashkenazi rite of Orthodox Judaism).
+This pattern was found in most Musta'arabi communities.
+A typical example is in the Syrian Jewish community, although the adoption of the Sefardic nusach by Yemenite Jews was due to the writings of Maimonides and, later, aggressive missionary work by Sefardic rabbis.

-In contrast, in Tunisia, there was a strong and enduring social distinction between Tuansa (the established Tunisian Jews) and L'grana (immigrant Livornese Jews from Italy to Tunisia).
+In contrast, in Tunisia, there was a strong and enduring social distinction between the Touansa, the established communities of Mustaʿaravim and early Sefardic exiles, and the later Grana, who were later Sefardic Livornese immigrants who had a distinctly European self-identity.

 Background

 The word "Mustaʿrabi" itself, and its Hebrew equivalent mistaʿrevim, meaning "those who live among the Arabs", are derived from the Arabic مستعرب mustaʿrib, meaning “arabized”.
 Compare with the term "Mozarab" (mozárabe in Spanish, borrowed from Arabic) to refer to Arabized (but not Islamized) Christian Spaniards in Arab ruled Islamic Spain.
 "Musta'arabi" was also used by medieval Jewish authors to refer to Jews in North Africa, in what would become the modern states of Morocco, Algeria, Tunisia, Libya and Egypt (which also underwent cultural and linguistic Arabization following the Muslim conquest there).

 Following the Muslim conquest of the Levant, Syria and the surrounding region was brought under Arab rule in the first half of the seventh century, and the Jews of the land, like the Christian majority at that time, became culturally Arabized, adopting many of the ways of the new foreign elite minority rulers, including the language.

 Musta'arabim, in the Arabized Hebrew of the day, was used to refer to Arabic-speaking Jews native to the region of Syria who were, "like Arabs" or "culturally Arabic-oriented".
 These Musta'arabim were also called Murishkes or Moriscos by the Sephardi immigrants.
 This may be either a corruption of "Mashriqis" (Easterners) or a Ladino word meaning "like Moors" or "Moorish" (compare with the Spanish word Morisco).